top of page

 What do I win if I win the challenge?

-The winner of the challenge will receive a t-shirt and patch saying they are the challenge winner for that year.
+The winner of the challenge will receive a patch saying they are the challenge winner for that year.

 Is this a guided trip?